Rose Cottage Cave: Ochre use

-The use of the term ochre, instead of coloring material or pigment, prevents assumptions of ochre use.
-New analyses of ochre groupings from Rose Cottage Cave improves the understanding of ochre use throughout the MSA.
+The use of the term ochre" instead of coloring material or pigment prevents assumptions of ochre use.
+New analyses of ochre groupings from Rose Cottage Cave improve our understanding of ochre use throughout the MSA.
 Archaeological evidence and finds of orche demonstrate use to a certain degree.
 People at Rose Cottage Cave used ochre for rubbing, grinding, and instances of scoring.
 The rubbing technique directly transfers red powder from ochre onto surfaces like animal hide and human skin.
-Rubbing is appropriate for purposes such as coloring, marking, or protecting skin or hide (from bacteria, insects, or sun).
+Rubbing is appropriate for purposes such as coloring, marking, or protecting skin or hide (from bacteria, insects, or the sun).
 Evidence suggests that early artisans purposely colored and wore suspended ochre and ochre in pierced shells.
 The grinding of ochre produces a red ochre powder that, when combined with water, is useful for several tasks such as cosmetics, ochre-based paint, or ochre-loaded adhesives.
-The kinds of ochre selected are contingent upon time restrictions of some of the processes and techniques and implied uses of ochre.
+The kinds of ochre selected are contingent upon the time restrictions of some of the processes and techniques and the implied uses of ochre.
 Engraved ochre found in burials implies a potential symbolic connotation.

 Cultural innovations

-Excavations of Rose Cottage Cave suggests evidence of cultural modernity, such as the storing of symbolic materials.
+Excavations at Rose Cottage Cave suggest evidence of cultural modernity, such as the storage of symbolic materials.
 Dark-grey, fine-grained deposits, proving rich in organics, are believed to be composed of decaying plant and animal materials likely discarded by occupants.
-Sediments from Late Pleistocene and Holocene layers show that deposits collected from inside RCC are extremely C3 compared with deposits from outside, which are exceptionally C4.
+Sediments from Late Pleistocene and Holocene layers show that deposits collected from inside the RCC are extremely C3 compared with deposits from outside, which are exceptionally C4.
 The C3 sediments from inside the cave must incorporate materials brought into Rose Cottage by its inhabitants, such as edible plants, leaves for bedding, and firewood.

 Environment

 The environment of Rose Cottage Cave is primarily a sub-humid, summer precipitation area with occasional winter rainfall.
 Rose Cottage lies within the Caledon River corridor (measuring about 50 km wide), which, in comparison with the surrounding areas, experiences moderately severe winter frost.
 The cave is positioned facing northward; consequently, it is warmed by the sun during the winter months and cool in the summer.
 The surrounding vegetation is mainly Cymbopogon-Themeda grassland.
 This veld is fecund after rain showers; however, the grazing period is only six months out of the year.
-The open rural plains of the cave are mainly drab grasslands strewn with patches of scrub thicket and bush and rocky sandstone hill-slopes.
+The open rural plains of the cave are mainly drab grasslands strewn with patches of scrub thicket, bush, and rocky sandstone hill slopes.